renovatebot/renovate/docs/usage/configuration-options.md

 e.g. instead of `renovate/{{parentDir}}-`, configure the template part in `additionalBranchPrefix`, like `"additionalBranchPrefix": "{{parentDir}}-"`.

 Note that this setting does not change the default _onboarding_ branch name, i.e. `renovate/configure`.
-If you wish to change that too, you need to also configure the field `onboardingBranch` in your admin bot config.
+If you wish to change that too, you need to also configure the field `onboardingBranch` in your global bot config.

 ## branchTopic